- Why we tokenize

 Today LLMs use multiple tokenisers, one common algorithm being Byte Pair Encoding (BPE).
 The original BPE algorithm was proposed by Gage (1994) as a simple technique for reducing file size.
 The idea was to replace byte pairs with single unused byte symbols.
 Repeatedly doing this compresses the size of storage required to preserve data.
 You later decompress the data with reference to a look up table.

+Embeddings are the learnable numeric representations of each of the tokens that are used during LLM training and inference.
+Tokens are then assigned embeddings that are initialised with random normal values and updated during the learning process.
 We will show this in the next section on learning where we run tokens forward through an LLM architecture.
 Before that, we show the result of BPE on a few lines of a familiar nursery rhyme to make the concepts clear.

-Alert: Here I highlight the steps and computations of tokenization with Byte Pair Encoding using a nursery rhyme example to make the ideas concrete.
+Alert: Here I highlight the steps and computations of tokenization with Byte Pair Encoding using a simple rhyme example to make the ideas concrete.
 These results are preliminary and will be validated carefully in due course.

 BPE for Twinkle twinkle little star

-Let’s tokenize the first lines of this nursery rhyme ‘Twinkle twinkle little star how i wonder what you are’.
-BPE starts with all individual characters and identifies the most frequent adjacent pairs.
+Let’s tokenize the first couple of lines of the lullaby ‘Twinkle twinkle little star’.
+BPE starts with all individual characters and identifies the most frequent adjacent character pairs.
 In this case the winner in step 1 is ‘e’ + </w>, which is an end of word token BPE uses to identify word boundaries.

 Early BPE implementations used </w> to mark word boundaries, while modern libraries like SentencePiece often use the prefix symbol _ instead.
-In a next step, the algorithm identifies the most frequent remaining pair, in our case, it is l and e from the start of twinkle.
+In a next step, the algorithm identifies the most frequent remaining pair, in our case, it is l and e (e.g., from twinkle).

-These tokens are then initialised with random numbers according to the model hidden dimension and training begins.
-The final tokenised output becomes: T winkle</w> t winkle</w> l i tt le</w> s t ar , </w> h o w </w> I </w> w o n d e r </w> w h a t </w> y o u </w> ar e</w>
+These tokens are then initialised with random numbers according to the model hidden dimension and the training begins.
+The final tokenised output for our example becomes: T winkle</w> t winkle</w> l i tt le</w> s t ar , </w> h o w </w> I </w> w o n d e r </w> w h a t </w> y o u </w> ar e</w>

 Step | Pair | Freq | Token State |